xanathon/node-red-contrib-vector-robot/README.md

 # node-red-contrib-vector-robot

-## A Node-Red SDK for the Anki Vector Robot
+## A Node-Red Contribution for the Anki Vector Robot

 This is a fork by the original Node-RED contribution by dastultz.
 I forked it to try to get it to run on a more recent version of Node-RED and to remove some errors from the original code.
 But anyway: Thanks to dastultz for creating this and sparing me a lot of work on the basics.